 Don’t Shuffle Papers Or Make Extraneous Sound When Speaking

 This tip is similar to the last one, in that you want your interpreter to hear you clearly.
 Even though you are understandably nervous, fidgeting with your documents or making other sounds could make it difficult to be heard.

 Don’t Talk Over People Who Are Speaking

 Remember: your interpreter can only translate for one person at a time.
 Over the phone, it will be impossible for the interpreter to understand what is being said if people talk over each other.
 This could result in a statement by the applicant going unheard by the immigration officer.
 As you can imagine, this could potentially have drastic consequences.

 Consider how your speech patterns may impact the interpretation during the interview.
 Do you speak quickly or softly?
 Do you change thoughts mid-sentence or mumble?
 Pay attention to the circumstances under which your speech patterns change and how they change.
 Once you have figured out which speech patterns may impede effective interpretation, work to avoid these patterns for your interview.

 iTi | Over the Phone Interpreting For Immigration Interviews

-When you work with an interpreter over the phone, you essentially have a 3-way conference call (the interpreter, you and the party you’re calling). iTi Telephone Interpreting was developed as a quick, confidential and convenient way to conquer language barriers.
-With industry leading connect times, an interpreter in any language is only 15 seconds away!
+When you work with an interpreter over the phone, you essentially have a 3-way conference call (the interpreter, you and the party you’re calling). iTi Over the Phone Interpreting was developed as a quick, confidential and convenient way to conquer language barriers.
+With industry-leading connect times, an interpreter in any language is only 15 seconds away!